auto4opt/auto4opt/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Biography
 I am a Research Associate Professor (研究副教授) with the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech, 南方科技大学) since 2025.
 Prior to this, I was a Postdoctoral Fellow and then Research Assistant Professor at SUSTech from 2019 to 2024.
-I obtained the Ph.D. degree from a joint program with Beijing University of Technology, China, and The University of New South Wales, Australia, in 2019.
+I obtained Ph.D. degree from a joint program with Beijing University of Technology, China, and The University of New South Wales, Australia, in 2019.

 # Academic Research